luojijiaren/YelpRecommendation/README.md

 # YelpRecommendation
 Yelp Recommendation: Collaborative Filtering, XGboost, RBM, Auto-encoder

-The goal of our project is to build a recommendation system to predict a rating that a user will give to a restaurant.
-We use dataset from Yelp Dataset Challenge (https://www.yelp.com/dataset/challenge).
-We applied several methods, some of which we have learned in class, to make the prediction.
+I build a recommendation system to predict a rating that a user will give to a restaurant.
+I use dataset from Yelp Dataset Challenge (https://www.yelp.com/dataset/challenge).

 The original dataset consists of 1,326,101 users, 174,567 business, and 5,261,669 reviews.
-Since our main focus for this project involves around suggestion of restaurants, we first reduce the dataset to have only business with "Restaurants" as one of their categories.
-We also filter out users who has less than 3 reviews.
-Then we randomly choose 5000 business.
-Our reduced dataset consists of 17,153 users, 4,733 business, and 90,251 reviews.

 There are four parts:
 1. Data exploration